 We aim to redress this with our interactive online WES Centenary Trail Map recording and sharing the history of WES with a wider public, building an audience for our history through new and improved Wikipedia entries, based on research into a century of the The Woman Engineer Journal (digitised and cared for by the IET Archives alongside WES' wider archives) alongside other historical collections and publications.
 The Wikipedia and Wikidata pages are generated by volunteers, trained and engaged through Wikithons around the country and entries are pulled through to populate the map.
-The project is sharing these new and improved histories through local events, displays, social media and a small PR programme.
+The project has shared these new and improved histories through local events, displays, social media and a small PR programme.

-The WES Centenary Trail is funded by a grant from the National Lottery Heritage Fund.
+The WES Centenary Trail Project was funded by a grant from the National Lottery Heritage Fund.

 As part of the WES Centenary Trail Project, we are posting daily stories of women engineers who belonged to or were connected with WES on @WESCentenary on Twitter or @wes_centenary on Instagram and are using the hashtag #WES100 too.